 Max Giteck Duykers is a composer whose work is dedicated to unusual beauty, unique forms, and collaborative processes.
 He frequently incorporates technology in performance in a manner which gives the performers room for individual expression.
 A veteran of multidisciplinary performance, Duykers is also interested in reworking developmental processes for artists to find their collective "sweet spot" and produce work which is personal, confronting, and starkly beautiful.

-Duykers was recently commissioned by New Music USA and the Jerome Foundation to create a chamber opera for tenor, soprano, baritone, electro-acoustic percussionist (performing on Buchla Instruments' Marimba Lumina) and mixed ensemble with the Paul Dresher Ensemble.
+Duykers was recently commissioned by The National Parks Service, New Music USA and the Jerome Foundation to create a chamber opera for tenor, soprano, baritone, electro-acoustic percussionist (performing on Buchla Instruments' Marimba Lumina) and mixed ensemble with the Paul Dresher Ensemble.
 Featuring a libretto by acclaimed playwright and filmmaker Philip Kan Gotanda, the piece is a comment on the internment of Japanese-Americans during WWII.
-It has received two workshops in 2016: at the University of California through Berkeley's Center for Japanese Studies in January, and at the N.E.O.N.
-Festival through The University of Nevada in July under the direction of Virko Baley.
-The piece will be premiered in 2018 in San Francisco, Sonoma County, CA and in NYC.
+The piece will be premiered in 2019 at Japanese-American Confinement Sites across the U.S. in 2019-20, including a NYC workshop in 2019.

 His numerous other commissions and premieres include the Avian Orchestra, The Stony Brook Symphony Orchestra, the Oakland Youth Orchestra, The Seattle Chamber Players, Third Angle New Music, The BEO String Quartet, The Glass Farm Ensemble, PUBLIQuartet, Iron Works on the Edge, Anti-Social Music, Trio Tara, The Poné Ensemble, The Stony Brook Contemporary Chamber Players, HERE Arts Center, PS122, La Mama ETC, Horizon Theater Rep., the Stony Brook Department of Theater Arts, and numerous individual performers.
 Duykers' Glass Blue Cleft was recently released by the Escher String Quartet on Bridge Records.
 Of the piece, Three Village Patch writes "[Glass Blue Cleft] is a piece for lovers of the string quartet, those amazed by how fiery and how dulcet these four-stringed instruments can range in expression."
 This and other pieces have been featured at music festivals throughout the U.S. and abroad, including the Seattle Chamber Players’ Icebreaker IV, curated by The New Yorker’s Alex Ross.